notDeadCaller/AnonCom-Better-TCP-Chat/README.md

 goofy ahh private (hoepfully) TCP Chat

 **How to Use Client?** <br>
 !!!
-EXPERIMENTAL BRANCH !!!
+EXPERIMENTAL BRANCH !!! <br>
 !!!
-Yet to be given a proper workflow makefile and setup.sh !!!
+Yet to be given a proper workflow makefile and setup.sh !!! <br>
 !!!
-Only for testing purposing right now, do not pull without proper knowledge !!!
+Only for testing purposing right now, do not pull without proper knowledge !!! <br>

 -------------------------
 Log 1 ("_the first 04:04_") <br>